Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 WAC 352-32-130

-Drones may be flown in Washington State Parks only at designated flying areas with approved management plans or under a permit issued by the State Parks Director.
-Permits require 60-day advance notice and non-refundable application fee of $25 for recreational use, $100 for commercial film and still photography.
-Permits can include restrictions on time, geography, and elevation.
+Drones may be flown in Washington State Parks only at designated flying areas with an approved management plan, or under a written permit issued by the Director of State Parks or designee.
+Director may specify time, geographic, elevation, and other restrictions.
+Operator must possess and produce written permission upon request.

 View source